CaptioningFreemium

 Who should pick Maestra Translation?

 Maestra Translation is shaped for translating existing subtitle files into many languages with one workflow.
-Its biggest strength: translation across 125-plus languages.
 Quality is solid on major languages and adequate on long-tail

 Is Maestra Translation free?